What Is The #GetOutChallenge? New Viral Videos Inspired By The Movie ‘Get Out’

 Jordan Peele’s new breakout hit Get Out isn’t just breaking records, it is also inspiring challenges like the brand new #GetOutChallenge that has become so popular that even celebrities are getting in on the fun.
 The #GetOutChallenge is definitely not as serious, or as scary, as the new horror movie Get Out.
 Instead, it’s kind of fun and interesting to see the new videos that are popping up across the internet as a result of the newest viral internet challenge as reported by Mashable.
-If you want to know what the #GetOutChallenge is, keep reading but if you haven’t seen the movie yet, just know that the explanation may contain light Get Out spoilers.
+If you want to know what the #GetOutChallenge is, keep reading, but if you haven’t seen the movie yet, just know that the explanation may contain light Get Out spoilers.

 When you broke and she pick up something expensive and ask can you b.u…..? #getoutchallenge???????????????????????? pic.twitter.com/2KV6QcVqF4